-Riding deep in the heart of this region is much like traveling in the Spain of the 19th Century, where time stops for travellers, who wonder at the changing face and vegetation of the different micro-climates.
-Your charming host Rafael, has run trail rides in these mountains for 30 years and knows the routes like the back of his hand.
-Pure Andalusians are your sure footed mounts on the steep trails.
+Your charming host, Rafael, has run trail rides in these mountains for over 30 years and knows the routes like the back of his hand.
+Pure Andalusians are your sure-footed mounts on the steep trails.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from SS of Kyalami on 05/08/2015

 Welcoming and introduction of the guide.
 Dinner and accommodation at the hotel Finca Los Llanos***.